Funding for healthier lives

 Mrs. Quinn’s interest in medical operations in underdeveloped countries arose from her long, fatal struggle with cancer.
 She believed several operations performed routinely in the U.S. could be offered for free in underdeveloped countries.
-The Quinn Foundation has supported free operations in the Dominican Republic mainly for cataracts through Volunteer Health, and in Niger, Africa for repair of vaginal fistula in young mothers through International Organization of Women’s Development (IOWD).
+The Quinn Foundation has supported free operations in the Dominican Republic mainly for cataracts through Volunteer Health, and in Niger and Rwanda, Africa for repair of vaginal fistula in young mothers through International Organization of Women’s Development (IOWD).
 Over the years both programs have evolved to teach local doctors to perform these and other surgeries in their respective countries.
 Numerous doctors, and nurses from the U.S. have volunteered their expertise to make these programs successful.

 Thus far several hundred successful operations have been performed during week long missions.
 In addition U.S. doctors teach local doctors to perform surgeries in their respective countries.

 Volunteer Health Program

 The Quinn Foundation has supported free operations mainly for those suffering from cataracts in the Dominican Republic.